 Global English Editing is another platform where you can find editing & Proofreading services.

-To get into their team, they always prefer experienced Proofreader and Editors from the U.S, U.K and Australia.
+To get into their team, they always prefer experienced Proofreaders and Editors from the U.S, U.K, and Australia.

 11. Sibia Proofreading

-As of now, they are currently not hiring any proofreader.
+As of now, they are currently not hiring any proofreaders.
 But, you can bookmark this website to check any job openings in the future.

 12. Artisan Talent

-Artisan Talent is an American creative staff agency who is interested in digital, marketing & creative talent.
+Artisan Talent is an American creative staff agency that is interested in digital, marketing & creative talent.
 They are often looking for proofreaders and editors.

 To apply, you must have good reading comprehension, English (or other languages) skills, attention to detail & people skills.

 If you think you’re a good match for them, then ensure to apply.